-Guildford octogenarian and longtime member of the Guildford U3A, Michael Tanner, brings out his first novel this Christmas (2017), entitled THE FOGOU EPISODE.
+Guildford octogenarian and longtime member of the Guildford U3A, Michael Tanner, has published his first novel, entitled THE FOGOU EPISODE.

 It centres on the experiences of two evacuees to a remote part of North Cornwall in the year 1943.